 - Break down the homework into smaller, manageable tasks and focus on one task at a time.
 Most teachers assign homework over a period of at least one week.
-Support your child to plan their week ahead of when they will do which tasks and when.
+Support your child to plan their week ahead so they know when they will do which tasks.

 - Work out the best time of day that suits your child to do their homework and create a routine around this.
 Children crave routine, so if homework is part of the daily/weekly routine, it makes it easier to do.

 - Ask that homework adjustments be included into your child’s Individual Education Plan, if they have not already been done so.

 - Know and understand the homework policy of the school, and if you have any issues or questions, don’t hesitate to make contact as soon as you have a concern.